astery/canva/pages/reflections.md

   contextes, I will go with umbrella application.
 It will give me strictier boundaries and the ability to distribute canvas library separately if we will need that in the future.

+- Before actually implementing something I want to prepare the repository to work.

+  I want to add local hooks to prevent accidentally commit code that is:

+  - Unformatted
+  - emitting warnings
+  - having dialyxir issues
+  - having credo issues
+  - failing tests

+  After that do the same checks on the repository side.